chrishuber/bay-area-wild-mushrooms/README.md

 ### <span style="color:#AAA">Risks, Assumptions, and Limitations</span>
 <div style="margin-left: 30px; margin-right: 30px;">
-<p>One of the major risks of this dataset is that it does not record quantity, simply occurrences.
+<p>One of the risks of this dataset was that it does not record quantity, simply occurrences.
 This means that while the mushrooms of the same species typically grow in a given area, there is no record of the amount.
 Thus, this should not be seen as a guide to finding any particular amount of a given mushroom but rather its existence in an area.</p>

 <p>Limitations became more evident over time.
 I was unable to find data on very important factors like soil composition which could significantly increase my accuracy scores.
-There is also a sparsity of data given the time period I am analyzing for (20689 observations (2404 edible) over a 12 year period) which might be shored up if I could gain access to more detailed data.</p>
+There is also a sparsity of data given the time period I am analyzing for (20689 observations (2404 edible) over a 12 year period) which might be shored up if I could gain access to additional and more detailed data.</p>
 </div>

 ### <span style="color:#AAA">Statistical Analysis</span>